BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

   *Dense* sketching operators have entries that are sampled iid from a mean-zero distribution over the reals.
-  Distributions over these operators are represented with the :ref:`DenseDist <densedist_and_denseskop_api>` class.
+  Distributions over these operators are represented with the :cpp:struct:`RandBLAS::DenseDist` type.

   *Sparse* sketching operators have random (but highly structured) sparsity patterns.
-  Their nonzero entries are sampled iid and uniformly from :math:`\{-1,1\}.` Distributions over these operators are represented with the :ref:`SparseDist <sparsedist_and_sparseskop_api>` class.
+  Their nonzero entries are sampled iid and uniformly from :math:`\{-1,1\}.` Distributions over these operators are represented with the :cpp:struct:`RandBLAS::SparseDist` type.

-The first order of business in correctly using RandBLAS is to decide which type of sketching operator is appropriate in your situation.
+The first order of business in implementing sketching-based algorithms is to decide which type of distribution is appropriate in your situation.
 From there, you need to instantiate a specific distribution by setting some parameters.
 This part of the tutorial gives tips on both of these points.